 The Gary E. West College of Business (WCOB) at West Liberty University is excited to announce the addition of a Master of Business Administration or MBA program with concentrations in management or entrepreneurship.
-The full program is being offered 100% online starting in August 2016.
+The full program is being offered 100% online.

 WLU’s MBA program is 30-credit hours or 10 courses.
 Each course is offered online in an accelerated format of eight weeks.
 Seven 3-credit hour courses are common for both the management or entrepreneurship concentrations.
 The three additional courses are specific to the student’s selected area of emphasis.

-The program is designed with a prescribed course sequence.
+The program is designed with a prescribed course sequence with classes starting in January and August.
 During the first term after admission all students will enroll in GBUS 525 – Social Responsibility & Business Ethics and a no charge, no credit orientation course.
 Depending on the student’s preference or needs, the program may be completed in as little as 12 months by taking two courses per eight-week term or at a slower pace in two years by taking only one course per eight-week term.

 Admission to the program requires the completion of an undergraduate degree, but does not require an undergraduate degree in business.
 A student must be formally admitted to the program before taking any courses in the MBA program.
 For admission to WLU’s MBA, the following requirements must be met.